offsoc/GitLab-License-Generator/README.md

 This project is licensed under the WTFPL License.

-Copyrigth (c) 2023, Tim Cook, All Rights Not Reserved.
+Copyrigth (c) 2024, Offensive Security Operations Center, All Rights Not Reserved.